Wallet Attestation

 Step 7: The Wallet Instance performs the following actions:

-Below a non-normative example of the client_data.
+Below is a non-normative example of the client_data JSON object.

 {